 Below, I’ll point out some of the lesser-known credit card benefits that you may not be using.
 Statistically, most never use their credit cards’ benefits, except those that come automatically, like cash back.
 But the fact that a benefit is seldom used, is not an argument against that benefit.
 You just need to be a person who makes the mental decision to maximize the benefits of your credit cards.
 Once you fully comprehend the dollar value of these benefits, you will not be one to ignore them.

 1. Roadside Assistance

-Terms and conditions will vary by card (if it is offered at all), but if you have a Visa card, regardless of the issuer, you have some coverage.
+Terms and conditions will vary by card (if it is offered at all), but if you have a Visa card, regardless of the issuer, you likely have some coverage.
 For a flat fee of $69.95, you can get a tire change, jump start, gas delivery, lockout service, winched out of whatever you got yourself into, and of course towing.
 That’s certainly not the free service some of the cards offer, but it is a heck of a lot cheaper than what you might normally pay.
+On the other end of the spectrum, the Chase Sapphire Reserve and United Explorer both reimburse up to $50 for any roadside assistance call.
 Check your cards to see what they offer.

 2. Cell Phone Coverage